o-murphy/py-ballisticcalc/docs/install.md

     uv add  'py-ballisticcalc[visualize]'
     ```

-Of course, you can also install requirements manually with:
+You can also install requirements manually.
+For example:

 === "pip"
     ```